 The Compass Committee specifically recommended that the council use the Obey Creek design and transportation consultants to advise them on a larger vision that would build on Southern Village’s successes and not undermine its current vitality.

 Over the summer – so as not to slow things down – the council should direct the consultants to develop a preliminary plan for the area.
-Among the ideas an area-wide plan should explore:• Is there a better location for the town-owned park & ride lot?
-Is that lot an opportunity to locate a major retailer or grocery store close to where people currently live and shop and possibly to generate revenue for the town?
+Among the ideas an area-wide plan should explore:

 If new development doesn’t contribute to a vital new sense of place in southern Chapel Hill, if it doesn’t weave together the existing neighborhoods in a way that makes all of these places even better than their current, well-loved condition, if it isn’t worth the inconvenience substantial additional traffic will cause, then new development will be a failure, whether it generates a little revenue for the town or a lot.